jockbert/monkey_test/DOCUMENTATION.md

 Additional usage examples can be found in crate
 [code repository test folder (github.com)](https://github.com/jockbert/monkey_test/tree/main/tests).
 A summary is given below.

+### Conventions

+* Ready-made generators are located in module [gens].
+* Ready-made shrinkers are located in module [shrinks].
+* The most general generator for each type is named *any*, as in for example [gens::f64::any] compared to more specialized generators like [gens::f64::finite].
+  Make it a habit to use the *any* generator where possible, for applying the widest range of examples when validating a property.

 ### Configurability